User Acquisition (UA)

 TL;DR: What is User Acquisition (UA)?

-User acquisition (UA) is the process of gaining new users for an app, game, or service through marke...
+User Acquisition (UA) user Acquisition (UA) is the process of gaining new users for a product or service through marketing efforts.
+It focuses on acquiring high-quality users who provide long-term value.

 What is User Acquisition (UA)?